10 Best Summer Activities in Krakow

 - Bob Marley

 As the sun comes out in force, so do the sunglasses, the neon wristbands, the flower crowns and the exotic dance moves.
 From the start of spring till the end of summer, Malopolska is totally bursting at the seams with festival fun.
 Krakow will be overflowing with live music; filling up festival grounds, castles, caves, mines, clubs, parks and public squares with enthusiastic crowds and brilliant tunes.
-Pumping out your days playlist will be both locals & internationals; top class famous acts along with the often superior unknown ones.
+Pumping out your day's playlist will be both locals & internationals; top class famous acts along with the often superior unknown ones.
 So how to choose?
 Don’t.
-Just enjoy them all... keep an eye on our events listing for all the secretive underground parties that go hand in hand.
+Just enjoy them all...

 6. Adventure Sports